Recommendations

 Senior Film Conservator

-In the vast archive of Thriller cinema, The Mountain Eagle stands as a cult status beacon, the narrative complexity found here is a rare find in the 1926 landscape.
+In the vast archive of Romance cinema, The Mountain Eagle stands as a cult status beacon, the narrative complexity found here is a rare find in the 1926 landscape.
 From hidden underground hits to established classics, these are our top picks.

 Few films from 1926 manage to capture to explore the darker corners of the human condition with cult status.